fonk-apps/fonk-examples/guestbook/faas/kubeless/golang/README.md

 Serverless: Function list successfully deployed
 Serverless: Function create successfully deployed
 ```
-If your pods require a proxy configuration to access the internet to get the python dependencies see the proxy section below.
-Note, that launching in golang seems to take a while since it is doing `dep ensure` and downloads dependency packages.
+If your pods require a proxy configuration to access the internet to get the Golang Deps see the proxy section below.

 Validate that the functions are deployed with: